xprg/first/README.md

-transfer learning using ResNet 50
+basic TodoList using django framework